 We recognise that fluent reading is a fundamental skill that is used every day in every context, both in school and in the wider world.
 A priority is to encourage each child to read for pleasure and enjoyment, due to the evidence which strongly links reading for pleasure with academic attainment as well as personal development.

-In school we teach reading through whole class reading and guided reading.
+In school, we teach reading through one-to-one reading, guided reading and whole class reading.
 We select books that are carefully pitched to enable children to learn specific reading skills and strategies.
 The reading journey begins with learning phonics and reading simple decodable books to apply phonic skills.
-Our children also read colour Book Banded books, that enable them to develop wider reading skills and strategies in a clear gradient of difficulty, which is supportive of early reading development from Reception and through KS1: Book Bands is a system used nationally for organising books into a gradient of difficulty, according to the text characteristics and learning opportunities.
+Once our children can read phonically decodable books fluently up to the end of Phase 5, they move onto reading book banded books.
+This enables them to develop wider reading skills and strategies in a clear progression, which is supportive of early reading development from Reception and through KS1.
+Book Bands is a system used nationally for organising books into a gradient of difficulty, according to the text characteristics and learning opportunities.

 Throughout their time at St Lawrence Primary School, children are encouraged to read a variety of different kinds of texts, which both improves their reading and develops their wider knowledge and understanding of the world and vocabulary.
 Research has found that the more children read, the more their reading improves.
 We are proud of our stimulating and well-stocked school library, which encourages children to explore a wide range of texts for pleasure and enjoyment.

 To encourage children to read at home and to enjoy reading, we send home books that children can read easily and fluently, particularly in Reception and KS1.
 The reason for this is that we want children to practise their reading skills at home and to feel successful as readers.
 Fluency and automaticity in word reading enables children to focus on the story or what the text is about.
 Parents can help their children to read by encouraging them to read with good expression and intonation and to discuss the text with them.